hasan3e8/AlphaDAWG/README.md

 wavelets, curvelets or a combination of both to extract information from the data to facilitate classification using machine learning.
-This software package can be used for applying $\alpha$-DAWG to classify any genetic regions into sweeps and neutrals, i.e, regions showing signs of selective sweep and region without them.
+This software package can be used for applying $\alpha$-DAWG to classify any genetic regions into sweep and neutral replicates, i.e, regions showing signs of selective sweep and region without them.
 We will show how to process data in `.ms` or `.vcf` format and make to suitable for the model.
 100 samples of each class for both training and testing have been provided